“You take what is flowing down the testosterone train or get left behind”

 - “Because it is pro-bro it can turn into a frat.
 It can turn into one if you are not a ‘fit,’ because then you are a problem.
 If you don’t laugh at the joke, you are uptight.
 If you dress nicely, ‘what’s up your ass?!’— it is hard to articulate”

 - “Men, it was that they were having fun with bro culture, looking for entertainment.
 But with women, it would be more unspoken and damaging like not getting promoted or getting that opportunity.
 They were so into their bro culture it became a hostile environment.”

-The ‘party’ culture of advertising seems to reinforce the ‘fraternity’ effect— some women felt they were forced into party one-upmanship and ‘hanging’ in the lifestyle of agency culture, whether they wanted to or not:
+The ‘party’ culture of advertising seems to reinforce the ‘fraternity’ effect— and largely, women felt they were forced into party one-upmanship and ‘hanging’ in the lifestyle of agency culture, whether they wanted to or not:

 - “You have to be super brave about hanging, you need to hang at those functions and find a way to be in that club”

 - “The more drugs you had done in the past the better, you were and more of a ‘fit’— it is a party atmosphere in general, my Creative Director was thrilled to learn I had done acid.”

 - “So much Peter Pan syndrome – it’s so easy not to grow up if you work in advertising.
 You work 12 hours, miss meals, it’s hard to workout, I wasn’t saving money, I was dating bad people, drinking all the time – I couldn’t become an adult because agency culture didn’t support those things.
 This might not be true to everyone, but it was for me.”